 You must have heard sellers talking about ranking on page one of Amazon.
 But the majority of these sellers are trying to rank on one keyword only.
 But Amazon is a keywords game.
 Customers find their product by typing keywords in the search bar.
 Products which appear in front are most likely to get the most amount of sales.
+So how do you get the high Amazon Keywords Ranking?

 Then why sellers are worried about ranking on one main keyword only?